prajin-op/btp-s4hana-kyma-business-process-extension/documentation/set up/kubeconfig-setup/README.md

 4. Create a namespace:
 Either you can create the namespaces using kubectl or using the Kyma dashboard.

-Here are the steps using kubectl:
+Here are the steps using kubectl.
 Open a shell and run:

    ```shell
    kubectl create namespace <YOUR_NAMESPACE_NAME>